Municipality Tax Rates 2026

 Church Tax: The Layer Most Expats Miss

-When you register in Denmark, you are asked about membership of the Evangelical Lutheran Church (Folkekirken).
+When you register in Denmark, you’re asked about membership of the Evangelical Lutheran Church (Folkekirken).
 If you don’t explicitly opt out, you may be enrolled and will pay church tax on top of your municipality rate.
-For 2026, the national average for members is 0.867%, though it varies significantly by municipality.

-The lowest church tax in 2026 is in Gentofte at 0.38%.
-The highest is in Læsø at 1.30%.
 On a DKK 600,000 taxable income, the difference between those extremes is approximately DKK 5,500 per year.

 How SKAT Assigns Your Rate — and What Happens When You Move

-Your municipality tax rate is determined by where you are registered to live on 5 September of the year before the tax year begins.
+Your municipality tax rate is determined by where you’re registered to live on 5 September of the year before the tax year begins.
 Your 2026 rate was set based on your registered address on 5 September 2025.
 If you arrived in Denmark after that date, SKAT assigns a provisional rate based on your registration municipality at the time you begin paying tax.

 Church membership: Is your membership status accurately reflected?
 If you’re not a member, there should be no church tax line.

-Rate shown: The combined rate should match your municipality’s kommuneskat + 12.01% bundskat + any applicable bracket additions.
+Combined rate: The combined rate should match your municipality’s kommuneskat + 12.01% bundskat + any applicable bracket additions.
 If anything looks off, you can update it directly at skat.dk — changes take effect immediately for future payroll withholding.

 How Municipality Rates Are Set

 In practice, rates are remarkably stable year to year.
-The 2026 cycle saw only five municipalities reduce their rates: København (−0.11pp), Frederikssund (−0.10pp), Gentofte (−0.10pp), Frederiksberg (−0.07pp), and Rudersdal (−0.05pp).
+The 2026 cycle saw only five municipalities reduce their rates: Copenhagen (−0.11pp), Frederikssund (−0.10pp), Gentofte (−0.10pp), Frederiksberg (−0.07pp), and Rudersdal (−0.05pp).
 No municipality raised its kommuneskat rate in 2026.
 The overall national average fell from 25.1% to 25.0%.

-Rates tend to be higher in municipalities with older populations, lower average incomes, or high service demands relative to their tax base — rural areas, island municipalities, and some post-industrial towns.
+Rates tend to be higher in municipalities with older populations, lower average incomes, or high service demands relative to their tax base: rural areas, island municipalities, and some post-industrial towns.
 They’re lower in wealthy commuter suburbs and urban centres with a large, high-earning working-age population.

 Bottom Line